Is your weed killer carcinogenic?

 A public war of words between EFSA and IARC has ensued.
 It began with a letter last November from 96 scientists who wrote to a senior EU official urging him to ignore what they said was a "flawed" EFSA assessment of glyphosate and to prefer IARC's judgment instead.

-The letter was led by the American scientist Chris Portier, who has worked part-time since 2013 with the Environmental Defense Fund (EDF), a U.S. non-governmental campaign group.
-The EDF describes its mission as preserving "the natural systems on which all life depends".
-A spokeswoman said it neither supports or opposes pesticides, but is "strongly in favor of scientific research to assess how chemicals impact human and environmental health."
+The letter was led by the American scientist Chris Portier, who has long had links to the Environmental Defense Fund (EDF), a U.S. non-governmental campaign group.
+The EDF opposes the use of pesticides and describes its mission as preserving "the natural systems on which all life depends."
 On IARC's website Portier was listed in 2013 as affiliated to the EDF as a "Senior Collaborating Scientist."

 In 2014, Portier chaired an IARC meeting at which the agency's priorities for the coming year were outlined.
 They included an evaluation of glyphosate.
 The following year, Portier served as an "invited specialist" to the working group which decided that glyphosate was probably carcinogenic.